DANC 1101. Dance Workshop. 1 Hour.

 This course is a video survey of the vast range of theatrical dance that has taken place in the twentieth century.
 Forms and styles covered include ballet, modern/postmodern, jazz, musical theater, tap, contemporary dance, and dance for music video.

 This course expands on the basic dance vocabulary and movements offered in DNC 1223, Introduction to Jazz.
-Students should have basic experience in jazz dance.
+Students must have prior experience in jazz dance.

 DANC 2228.
 Tap Dance Technique II.
 2 Hours.